Open-EO/openeo_odc_driver/README.md

 # OpenEO_ODC_Driver
-OpenEO backend written in Python based on OpenDataCube, xarray and dask
+OpenEO backend written in Python based on OpenDataCube, Xarray and Dask

 ## Step 1: Clone the repository
 ```